-The following are eight reasons when upgrading motherboard becomes important.
+The following are eight reasons why upgrading a motherboard becomes essential.

 1. When You Want to Buy a New Processor

-The motherboard and the CPU are a two piece combo.
+The motherboard and the CPU are two-piece combos.
 They both have to be compatible with each other.

 You can’t just buy any CPU and place it on any motherboard you like.
 You have to make sure that the motherboard has the compatible SOCKET for the CPU.

-It is worth noting that many times a motherboard socket is shared across CPU generations.
-For instance, the AM4 socket can be used not just for the newer 5000 series AMD CPUs but also for the 1000 series CPUs released all the way back in 2017.
+It is worth noting that a motherboard socket is often shared across CPU generations.
+For instance, the AM4 socket can be used for the newer 5000 series AMD CPUs and the 1000 series CPUs released in 2017.

-If the older CPU and the newer CPU both share the same CPU socket, then you DO NOT need to buy a new motherboard.
-Albeit a BIOS update may be required to support the newer generation of CPUs on an older motherboard.
+If the older CPU and the newer CPU share the same CPU socket, then you DO NOT need to buy a new motherboard.
+A BIOS update may be required to support the newer generation of CPUs on an older motherboard.

 |CPUs (Desktop Only)||Socket Supported|